Autumn Deals & Coupon Codes for 2023

 • To dry out the detergent dispenser drawer and reduce mould and mildew formation, you should leave the drawer out when you’re not using the machine.

 • The detergent will eventually build up residue in the drawer that may promote mould and mildew.
 To ensure this doesn’t transfer to clothing, you’ll want to clean your dispenser drawer thoroughly.
 About once a month (or more often if you do a lot of laundry), remove the drawer and carefully separate the compartments.
 Soak the parts for approximately 15-20 minutes in a sink full of water and 1/3 cup of white vinegar.
 Meanwhile, wipe down the inside compartment with a paper towel dipped in bleach.
 This will kill any mould spores lingering there.
-Now that the grime on the soaking compartments has loosened go back and scrub them clean.
-Allow to dry and place back inside the washer.
+Now that the grime on the soaking compartments has loosened, go back and scrub them clean.
+Allow it to dry and place it back inside the washer.
 The drawer is not dishwasher safe, so using this method will melt or warp the plastic.

 Step 5: Running Cleaning Cycle